costelloej10/slate/source/index.md

 Parameter | Description | Required
 --------- | ----------- | --------
-:campaign_id | The ID of the campaign to retrieve (24 alphanumeric character ID)| Yes :placement_id | The ID of the placement to update (24 alphanumeric character ID)| Yes
+:campaign_id | The ID of the associated campaign | Yes :placement_id | The ID of the placement to update (24 alphanumeric character ID)| Yes

 ### Placement Parameters (Refer to the Placement Attribute Values section for valid values)